ashwinpo/watsonx-gov-lab/index.md

 This quick tutorial guides you through the process of managing the lifecycle of a Home Pricing regression model using watsonx.governance.
 We'll cover both the optional creation of a new model and the management of an existing one, demonstrating how different roles within an organization interact with the AI governance process.

+**Note**: This is a tailored set of labs and instructions NOT official product documentation which can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/xgov-overview.html?context=wx).

 ## Prerequisites

 - Access to Cloud Pak for Data environment